jshuadvd/hacks-n-notes/open_innovation.md

 - document the idea from the moment you conceive it
 - document it's changes
 - document final look, licensing and manufacture.
+- use a separate logbook for each of your idea.

 ## Marketplace study